How to make grading more equitable for students

 While these approaches are commonly used, there are professors, departments and institutions out there who are actively seeking new ways to improve their grading structure to ensure each of their students receive fair and equitable grades based on their efforts.

-- Utilize anonymous peer grading: Peer to peer assessment if often celebrated by students as an opportunity to receive feedback on their work without the threat of bias opinion being present, because they evaluate each other's work anonymously.
-Peer to peer assessment also ensures more unique and diverse opinions are recognized - the life of a 21 year old, growing up in poverty is likely to be more relatable to that student’s peers rather than to their instructor.
+Peer to peer assessment if often celebrated by students as an opportunity to receive feedback on their work without the threat of bias opinion being present, because they evaluate each other's work anonymously.
+Peer to peer assessment also ensures more unique and diverse opinions are recognized.

 Equity beyond a single classroom